 Surprise, Surprise.
 Rogue One: A Star Wars Story isn’t just blatant milking of the franchise.
 In many ways, it deserves to be Episode 3.5.

 PS: For those yet to watch, cameos don’t come just from the movies.
-Rebels is canon.
+Rebels is considered canon.
 Hint hint.

 Check out my other snappy movie reviews!